PIELab/behaviorSim/README.md

 > 1. *Add your package to the applicable component.*
 > For instance, a new input definition, your package should be added to PECSagent/Inputs/.
 > 2. *Adjust component definition.*
 > The contents of the default component definition should be adjusted to use your new package or to add your new variables.
 For example: if you intend to add a new state variable, you must add the variable to PECSagent/state/state.py.
-If you are just changing the way an existing state variable is calculated, you can just change the import statement at the top of the file.
+If you are just changing the way an existing state variable is calculated, you can just change the import statement at the top of the file or load your custom function in a script.
->*NOTE*: only add to the componenet definitions; never remove variables.
+>*NOTE*: only add to the component definitions; never remove variables.
 Ideally, your package can use existing variables but all state variables are not yet incorporated.
 Please add variables with caution and use descriptive names to enable re-use by other packages.